 The design details are still being developed, however as part of the Contractor selection process Construction Management Plans will be developed to minimise dust and noise.

 Based on the known ground conditions and occasional site flooding, a holistic assessment of the existing trees and their condition is underway with our expert arborists.
 At this stage, we are proposing to retain the row of trees along the northern boundary adjacent to the light rail, including an appropriate building line setback.
-A significant tree replacement and canopy improvement strategy will be developed for new trees and along the proposed public domain through site links and open space within the site.
+A significant tree replacement and canopy improvement strategy will be developed for new trees and along the proposed public domain through site links and open space within the site, as well as on Jones Street.